 - Apply the fundamentals of information retrieval concepts to archives and record repositories.

 - Articulate the need for effective active file management, and demonstrate fundamental knowledge and application of active file systems, facilities and operations considerations.

 - Analyze and conduct a records storage assessment.

 - Compare, contrast and apply different methods of evaluating use and users of records and the varying factors that contribute to open or restricted access and retrieval of records by users.

 - Understand how archival description, finding aids, EAD, description standards, controlled vocabulary, taxonomies assist in archival retrieval.

 - Demonstrate fundamental understanding of the importance of legal compliance and ethical considerations as they apply to the use of records and their applicability to and impact on various user communities.

 MARA 211 supports the following core competencies:

-- C Understand the evolution of information recordkeeping systems in response to technological change.
+- C Describe the evolution of systems that manage data, information, communication, and records in response to technological change.